breigo/playground-58w4djk5/markdowns/enumerables.md

 ## One additional note: Generics types
 The interface `IEnumerable<T>` is a generic interface.
-This means means that the enumerable is strongly typed, but you can define the concrete type in your code.
+This means that the enumerable is strongly typed but you can define the concrete type in your code.
 *Strongly typed* means, that it can hold only elements of the specified type (or elements that can be implicitly converted to this type).
 `T` is the template type, a placehoder for the type you specify.

 The type `List<T>` is also a generic type.
+The list was implemented to work with any type (`<T>`).
+However, you have to choose the type in your code.

 A `List<int>` (list of integers) for example is an `IEnumerable<int>` (enumerable of integers).
 You can add `int` values to the list.
 You can also add `byte` values to the list (as they can be converted to `int` automatically, i.e. implicitly, without loss).